rrrrafal/homepage/README.md

 ## destcription

-A home page describing me, i.e. Rafał Romanczuk.
+A webside presents me, i.e. Rafał Romanczuk.
 The page contains:

  - description of me